01-edu/public/subjects/reversestrings/READMED.md

 ### Instructions

-Write a function that takes a slice of strings and returns a single string containing them in reverse order with a space between each element of the slice,if the slice is empty, return an empty string.
+Write a function that takes a slice of strings and returns a single string containing them in reverse order with a space between each element of the slice.If the slice is empty, return an empty string.

 ### Expected function